FunTimeCoding/virtual-box-tools/README.md

 ## Setup

-This section covers how to install and uninstall `VirtualBoxTools` as a user.
+This section explains how to install and uninstall this project.

-Install from GitHub.
+Install the project.

 ```sh
 pip3 install git+https://git@github.com/FunTimeCoding/virtual-box-tools.git#egg=virtual-box-tools